 How many people will be in the class?
 If you're taking a regular 2 day class which runs on Friday/Saturday, there will be around 6 to 8 persons in the class.
+(As of August 2017, we're limiting class size to 6 persons).
 Some classes may have more, some less.
 Many classes can have as few as 4 persons.

 What time should I arrive on class day?
-We like to have everyone for the regular 2 day class show up at 9:30am at the address that you will be given when you enroll.
-There is no need to come early, as we are often not ready until right at 9:30am.
-If you do arrive early, please wait until 9:30am before entering.
-(Private classes are normally set to begin at 10:00am, so please take note of email instructions).
-Special start times may be used in some instances--read emails!
+We like to have everyone for the regular 2 day class show up at 9:30am at the location you will be given when you enroll.
+Special start times may be used in some instances--read your emails!

 Can I schedule a "bad weather" back up date for the class?
 Yes--but only in the winter months.
 If you book time with us, please plan on keeping your commitment, even if the weather looks a little disagreeable.
 We have a sheltered area to shoot from in the event of rain, and high winds can actually be a lot of fun, once you understand the process of gauging the wind, and holding or dialing corrections.
 We do not cancel classes as a rule; and there is no such thing (on our end) as a class getting "rained out."
 We do shoot in all kinds of weather, and feel that shooters should take full advantage of every opportunity to shoot in less than favorable conditions.
 Remember our motto: "This ain't golf." :)